ncatlab/nlab-content/pages/1/1/4/4/4411/content.md

 ### Examples

-1. The algebraic notion of Riemann surface from 19th century is constructed in a way in which valuations are used to construct points of Riemann surfaces over various fields.
+1. The algebraic notion of a Riemann surface from the 19th century is constructed in a way in which valuations are used to construct points of Riemann surfaces over various fields.
 See [[Riemann surface via valuations]].

 2. There is a very general construction which takes as input an arbitrary field $k$ and a totally ordered abelian group $G$, and produces as output a valuation ring whose value group is naturally identified with $G$.
-This is the ring of [[Hahn series]], see there.
+This is the ring of [[Hahn series]].

 ## Equivalent characterisations

 \begin{proposition}(Homological characterisation)
-For a commutative [[local ring]] $V$, the following are equivalent :
+For a commutative [[local ring]] $V$, the following are equivalent:

-1. $V$ is a valuation ring ;
+1. $V$ is a valuation ring;
 1. all [[torsion-free]] $V$-modules are flat ;
 1. the [[weak global dimension]] of $V$ satisfies $wgldim(V) \leq 1$ ;
 1. $V$ is [[semi-hereditary]].